pythonHater170/compile-n-run/README.md

 # compile-n-run (cnr)

-`compile-n-run` is a command-line tool for Unix-like operating systems to automatically compile C/C++ files and run them.
+`compile-n-run` is a command-line tool for Unix-like operating systems to automatically compile C/C++, Rust files and run them.

 (This is a small project to get used to Bash programming, don't take it too seriously)